reef-defi/reef-docs/content/docs/developers/nodes.md

 ## Start a RPC node
-If you have downloaded the official binary for Ubuntu 20.04 from [GitHub Releases](https://github.com/reef-defi/reef-chain/releases), you can run it like so:
+The Reef chain mainnet or testnet RPC node can be started like so:
 ```
 ./reef-node \
   --chain mainnet \